zainabfatima29/bimm143_github/README.md

 # bimm143_github
-My classwork from WI25 BIMM 143
+Past classwork from Winter 2025 BIMM 143 at UCSD